-Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-High quality teaching is the first step in responding to pupils who have or may have SEN. Some pupils may experience delays in their learning and may not be making expected progress for a variety of reasons.
-They will have adapted work prepared for them by their teacher in conjunction with the support staff and their progress monitored carefully.
+Teachers are responsible and accountable for the progress and development of the children in their class, including where children access support from teaching assistants or specialist staff.
+High quality teaching is the first step in responding to children who have or may have SEN. Some children may experience delays in their learning and may not be making expected progress for a variety of reasons.
+They will have adapted teaching planned by their teacher in conjunction with the support staff and their progress monitored carefully.

-When teachers or other staff have evidence that certain/particular pupils are still not making good progress they are referred to the SENCo who in consultation with the parents, arrange additional support.
-The progress of these pupils will be reviewed regularly.
+When teachers or other staff have evidence that certain/particular children are still not making good progress they are referred to the SENCo who in consultation with the parents, arrange additional support.
+The progress of these children will be reviewed regularly.